Accepting Applications for Fall 2020

 - Candidates will be contacted for an admissions interview with Nonprofit Leadership faculty.

 - Applicants for whom English is a non-native language must demonstrate English proficiency regardless of English language studies, residence in the United States or an English-speaking country, or immigration status.
 Graduate applicants with a baccalaureate or higher degrees from recognized colleges in the U.S., Canada, Great Britain, Ireland, New Zealand or Australia and who have continued to reside in countries where English is the primary language for at least two years prior to applying to Seattle University will have this requirement waived.
 English proficiency may be met with an official TOEFL score of 92 (IBT), or 580 (PBT); the IELTS exam with a minimum score of 7.0; PTE score of 63.

 The priority application deadline for admission for Fall 2020 is March 15, 2020.
 Applications received after this date will continue to be reviewed on a rolling basis.

 Tuition for the 2020-21 academic year is $715 per credit hour (subject to change by Seattle University Board of Trustees).
 The MNPL degree is a 45-credit program, so the total cost for tuition over the 22-months of the program is $32,175.

 For more information about financial aid, contact the Financial Aid Office.
 Partial scholarships are available.

 Please see the Admissions Office for more detailed information on admissions, including information for non-native English speakers.

 Applications are available online.
 Admission packets may be obtained from the Graduate Admissions Office.

 Accepted Graduate Students

-Graduate Admissions maintains an Accepted Graduate Student webpage where you can find more information about campus resources and even a checklist to help prepare you before classes start.
+Graduate Admissions maintains an Admitted Student webpage where you can find more information about campus resources and even a checklist to help prepare you before classes start.